---

 ## Phase 3: Technical Infrastructure Audit (Points 7-9)

-**Point 9: Verify AI crawler access within your `robots.txt` configuration.** Legacy configurations often inadvertently block AI-specific user agents, rendering other content or schema optimizations ineffective.
-You must explicitly check the access status for major AI bots to ensure your content is indexable.
-Conversely, confirm that directories containing gated, proprietary, or legally sensitive content are explicitly protected from these specific crawlers.
+* **Point 9: Verify AI crawler access in `robots.txt`.** Many sites have legacy `robots.txt` configurations that inadvertently block AI-specific user agents.
+Explicitly check for GPTBot, ClaudeBot, and PerplexityBot to ensure visibility.
+If these bots are blocked, content and schema optimization will not impact AI engine results.
+Conversely, confirm that gated, proprietary, or legally sensitive content directories are explicitly protected from these crawlers.

 For a complete breakdown of what makes a site technically readable by AI systems, the full guide on [generative engine optimization](/www.mersel.ai/generative-engine-optimization) covers the infrastructure layer in detail, including `llms.txt` configuration and crawler-specific rendering.